snatalenko/node-cqrs/docs/entities/Projection/InMemoryView.md

 Since the view keeps state in memory, upon creation it needs to be restored from the EventStore.
 This is [handled by the AbstractProjection](./README.md) automatically.

 All queries to the `view.get(..)` get suspended, until the view state is restored.
-Alternatively, you can either chech the `ready` flag or subscribe to the "ready" event manually:
+Alternatively, you can either check the `ready` flag or subscribe to the "ready" event manually:

 ```js
 // wait until the view state is restored